LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Ubantu Commands in VPS.md

 1. clear  ----> clear screen
 2. whoami    ---> see who is logged in user
 3. cd\ ---> Up one directory
 4. nano [pathe and filename] ----> File reader writer
+5. lsb_release -a && ip r  ---> See which Ubantu version installed

 **Add / Manage Users**
 1. adduser [username]   ----> Add new user